slip-slap/slip-slap.github.io/_posts/2019-04-27-math-apply-probability-and-statistics-model-concept-review.md

 ---
 layout: post
-title: "P.A.S.: Concept and Notation"
+title: "P.A.S.M.: Concept and Notation"
 keywords: ["probabiltiy"]
 description: ""
 category: "math"
 tags: ["apply"]
 ---
 {% include JB/setup %}

+#### Outline
+Probability is the science of uncertainty.
+It provides precise mathematical rules for understanding and analyzing our own ignorance.
+The content of probability and statistics can be divided into three parts
+1. Probability and Statistics Model(P.A.S.M.)
+2. Probability and Statistics Model Inference(P.A.S.M.I.)
+3. Probability and Statistics Model Check(P.A.S.M.C.)

-#### Core Concept
+#### Probability model
-The core concept in probability theory is that of a probability model.
+**A probability model** consists of a nonempty set called the sample space **S**; a collection of events that are subsets of **S**; and a probability measure **P** assigning a probability between 0 and 1 to each event.

+1. **Sample Space**: A sample space is any set that lists all possible outcomes(or, responses) of some unknown experiment or situation,
-- The first component of a probability model is sample space, which is a set whose elements are called outcomes or sample points.
+ **which is a set whose elements are called outcomes or sample points.**
+2. **Probability Measure**: usually written P. This probability measure must assign, to each event A, a probability P(A).
+3. $A^c$: if A is any event, we write $A^c$(read "A complement") for the event that A does not occur.
+   $$
+   P(A^c)=1-P(A)
+   $$

 - The second component of a probability model is a class of events, which can be considered for now simply as the class of all subsets of the sample space.
-- The third component is a probability measure, which can be regarded for now as the assignment of a nonnegative number to each outcome.

 ##### Remark
 We must familiar with some terms, such as sample point, is same as outcome.